• Critics Polls

 It’s important to shine a light on ultra-low-budget cinema and highlight the incredible films made under these constraints.
 Despite severe financial limitations, there have been wildly successful movies that struck a chord with both audiences and critics alike.
 It’s damn near inspiring—exhilarating, even—to watch a filmmaker push beyond the limits of money and create a film that ultimately feels greater than almost any movie made with 100 times the budget.

-Not taking box office into account, but rather focusing purely on the quality of filmmaking, I recently compiled a list of films made before 1980 that had budgets under $1M and proved that you can make a great movie without excessive spending.
+Not taking box office into account, but rather focusing purely on the quality of filmmaking, I recently compiled a list of films made after 1980 that had budgets under $1M and proved that you can make a great movie without excessive spending.

 “Primer” (Shane Carruth) — $7k budget